suxuekun/libpyiotcloud/_setup_devguide/README.md

 		      Paypal Transaction timestamp
 		      New credit balance
 		      Previous credit balance
 		   // Paypal will store the transaction details for 7 years, as mandated by law.
-To retrieve a transaction, the PaymentID from the database shall be used.
+		   // To retrieve detailed information about a transaction (if necessary for customer legal disputes), the PaymentID from the database shall be used.
-		   // The Paypal website seems to be only be able to query up to 3 years.
-But invoices can be requested up to 7 years.
+		   // Note that in the Paypal website, it seems its only possible to query up to 3 years but invoices can be requested up to 7 years.

 	10. Mobile services